ilbers/isar/doc/user_manual.md

  - `DEBIAN_DEPENDS` - Debian packages that the package depends on

 Have a look at the `example-raw` recipe to get an idea how the `dpkg-raw` class can be used to customize your image.

+## Isar Cross-compilation

+### Motivation

+binfmt is a powerful feature that makes possible to run foreign architectures like ARM on x86 hosts.
+But at the same the performance of such emulation is quite low.
+For the cases when lots of packages should be built from sources, a cross-compilation support could be very useful.

+### Solution

+Cross-compilation mode could be enabled by using the `ISAR_CROSS_COMPILE` variable.
+This variable could be set in both:

+ - In `local.conf` to set cross-compilation mode to be the default option for the whole build.
+ - In specific recipe to overwrite global settings.
+This could be useful when package doesn't support cross-compilation, so the following line should be added to its recipe: `ISAR_CROSS_COMPILE := "0"`.

+The cross-building process is absolutely the same as for native compilation, no extra tasks are added and removed: newly built packages are put into Isar apt.

+### Limitation

+Debian cross-compilation works out of the box starting from Debian stretch distribution.
+So currently the only following build configurations are supported in Isar:

+ - qemuarm-stretch
+ - qemuarm64-stretch

 ## Create an ISAR SDK root filesystem